richchapler/AzureSolutionsDocumentation/docs/DevOps_CognitiveSearch.md

     * The `WebApiSkill` sends data to a custom web API endpoint (specified by `{FUNCTIONAPP_URL}`) and receives transformed data in return
       * The input is text, sourced from `/document/metadata_storage_file_extension` (used for simplicity)
       * The output from the web API is stored in a field named `myColumn`
-* `var skillset...` creates a new `SearchIndexerSkillset` object that represents a skillset in Cognitive Search
+* `var skillset...` creates a new `SearchIndexerSkillset` object that represents a skillset in AI Search
-  * Inside the `{...}` block, a `CognitiveServicesAccountKey` is set for the skillset
+  * Inside the `{...}` block, a `AIServicesAccountKey` is set for the skillset
-    * This key is used to authenticate your requests to the Cognitive Services
+    * This key is used to authenticate your requests to the AI Services
 * `indexerClient.DeleteSkillset...` deletes any existing skillset with the same name using the `SearchIndexerSkillset` object
 * `indexerClient.CreateSkillset...` creates a new skillset using the `SearchIndexerSkillset` object

 -----

 #### Indexer
-The logic in this section will create a Cognitive Search Indexer.
+The logic in this section will create a AI Search Indexer.

 Append the following code to the bottom of `Main`:

 ```
 /* ************************* Indexer */

-var indexer = new SearchIndexer(nameCognitiveSearch_Indexer, nameCognitiveSearch_DataSource, nameCognitiveSearch_Index)
+var indexer = new SearchIndexer(nameAISearch_Indexer, nameAISearch_DataSource, nameAISearch_Index)
 {
     Parameters = new IndexingParameters()
     {